fieldrndservices/libssh2/README.md

 | Linux       | `/usr/local/lib`      |
 | NI Linux RT | `/usr/local/lib`      |

+The shared libraries can be "installed" in custom location different from that listed in the above table, but then the absolute path to the library must be passed to the <abbr title="Virtual Instrument">VIs</abbr> in the LabSSH2-LabVIEW package.

 ## Build

 Ensure all of the following dependencies are installed before proceeding: